Guide10 min read

 Use this checklist when evaluating any clinic:

 1. MDC registration is visible and verifiable The dentist's registration certificate should be displayed in the clinic.
-Cross-check the registration number at mdc.gov.my.
+Cross-check the registration number at mhps.moh.gov.my/SEARCH.
 If a clinic is evasive about this, walk away.

 2. They do a proper consultation before any treatment A reputable clinic does not jump straight into treatment.
 They take X-rays, review your dental history, explain what they found, discuss treatment options, and give you a written quote.
 Clinics that skip this and go straight to the drill are a red flag.